 Prosecutor: A. Bruno

-The grounds for me being denied my natural right to use the public roads with my private automobile were due to the fact that I had 2 beers almost 48 hours previous to the time of this event, which from a reasonable man’s point of view is zero justification for the infringement of this right.
+The grounds for me being denied my natural right to use the public roads with my private automobile were due to the fact that I had 2 beers almost 48 hours previous to the time of this event (this indecent is tied into the assault case (#7) – 2 new cases with 3 days), which from a reasonable man’s point of view is zero justification for the infringement of this right.
 (I will note that my vehicle was impounded for more than a week (at my expense) because of this charge.)